VI

 Addaura (I) are faceless too.

-the face of the hunter of is hidden under a mask representing a bird head,
+the face of the hunter of is hidden under a mask representing

 while in the Trois-Frères cave,